INEC: 300,343 PVCs still unclaimed in Delta | TODAY.NG

-The Independent National Electoral Commission (INEC) in Delta says 300,343 Permanent Voter Cards (PVCs) have yet to be collected by their owners.
+The Independent National Electoral Commission in Delta says 300,343 Permanent Voter Cards have yet to be collected by their owners.

 Dr Mustafa Muhammad Lecky, INEC National Commissioner, disclosed this at a meeting with chieftains of political parties in the state on Tuesday in Asaba.